 Bigard Moved from Onitsha to Igbariam

-The seminary was first moved from the “distractions” in Onitsha to remote Igbariam in the Anambra valley, North East of Aguleri and officially opened on 29th July, 1924 as both junior and senior seminaries in one, with Rev. Fr.
-William O’Donnel, C.S.Sp as its first Rector.
+The seminary was first moved from the “distractions” at Onitsha to remote Igbariam in the Anambra valley, North‑East of Aguleri and officially opened on 29th July, 1924 as both junior and senior seminaries in one, with Rev. Fr.
+William O’Donnel, C.S.S.P as its first Rector.
 Between 1924 and 1926, twelve candidates were admitted, among whom was Michael IweneTansi in 1925.
 The second Rector was Fr.
 Charles Heerey, assisted by Fr.
 Philip O’Connor; and the third was Fr.
 Richard Daly, assisted by Fr.
 Finigan.

 The seminary moved back to Onitsha beside St. Charles’ Training College, with Fr.
 Dennis Kennedy as the fourth Rector in 1929.
-Then, the theology campus was opened at Eke in 1934, where Fr.
+Then due to lack of accommodation at Onitsha, the theology campus was opened at Eke in 1934, where Fr.
 John Cross Anyogu was ordained on December 8, 1930.
-From lack of accommodation at Onitsha, the seminary faced lack of water at Eke, and had only one person teaching all the Theology courses.
+At Eke, the seminary faced serious challenges of lack of water and personnel.
+It had only one person teaching all the Theology courses.

 Bigard Moves from Eke to Enugu and then to Okpala

 In January 1939, the seminary was moved to the present Holy Ghost Cathedral grounds, Ogui in Enugu, with Fr.
 Louis Kettels as its fifth Rector.
 In January 1942, it was situated at Okpala, with Fr.
 Patrick Walsh as its sixth Rector, and Fr.
 Joseph B. Whelan as the seventh in 1946.
 In 1948 when Fr.
 Joseph B. Whelan was consecrated bishop of Owerri, he handed the administration of the seminary over to Fr.
 Patrick Walsh.